 Prices for the Green City Tour (Duration approx. 1 ½ hrs.): Groups up to 25 persons: € 150,00 / Student groups: € 140,00

 Special tour for children and youth

-For youths / school classe over 12 years we are offering tours with a duration of 1½ hrs.
+For youths / school classes over 12 years we are offering tours with a duration of 1 ½ hrs.

-Children and youths up to 14 years are admitted free if accompanied to a group of adults (teachers are admitted free if accompanied to a school class).
+Children and youths up to 14 years are admitted free if accompanied to a group of adults.

 Peacocks at the Kaiserbrunnen

 Bestially city tour for children from 6 years on age

 Everywhere you can find animals: there a unicorns, several bears, apes, all kinds of poultry, awkward hoofed mammals or such with stumple-suspected 8 legs, even a flying ox, marine mammals, critters ...